30-day money-back guarantee *

 Read also: What is the price per m3 of water in France and in my municipality?

-So while tap water is safe to drink, its quality can be greatly improved by the use of various domestic filtration devices.
+So while tap water is safe to drink, its quality can be greatly improved by using a variety of home filtration devices.
+To find out more, we invite you to read our comparative article on the best water filter.

 Faced with growing concerns, the home purification market has exploded.
 Filter carafes, osmosis machines, tap filters...
 There's a wide range on offer.